 Spaces that are a bit more complicated than the standard goods, landing in one of these spaces can have positive or negative consequences.

-Assembly – when a group of people come together, normally for a specific purpose (eg to discuss something), but the discussion its produced in a horizontal way, everyone has the right to participate.
+When a group of people come together, normally for a specific purpose (eg to discuss something).

 We refer to these as inalienable goods as they are intrinsically connected with the commons and cannot be private or public.

 A group of people who work together to meet their common economic, social, and cultural needs and aspirations.
 They often do this through an enterprise that is jointly owned and managed democratically by the group.

 This is a space used by the community for various not-for-profit activities (e.g. cafes, free shops, public computer access, legal collectives or providing a support network for minority groups).